balanced/sftpproxy/README.md

 python hodor_proxy.py ~/.ssh/id_rsa
 ```

-then connect the SFT and put some files
+then connect the SFTP server and put some files

 ```bash
 $ sftp -P 9999 127.0.0.1